JonathanSemelak/D-clust/README.md

-This code is pretty much an automatization tool that follows the DADApy official tutorial, but it makes it easier for AMBER users because amber netcdf files can be provided as input directly
+This code is pretty much an automatization tool that follows the DADApy official tutorial, but it makes it easier for AMBER users because amber netcdf files can be provided as input directly.

 It can extract temporal courses of dihedral angles from your trajectory file and to analize them with the DADApy library using the